Edit Blog Post

 Plaza de Armas, Arequipa, with the beautiful Misti volcano quietly brooding away in the background

-you have to sign in an out since someone had an unfortunate fall off it a few years ago and then took at look at the Inca trail where the treks come in.
+to sign in an out since someone had an unfortunate fall off it a few years ago and then took at look at the Inca trail where the treks come in.
 Walking around all the buildings was incredible, they were such good builders and then when you think of the location it is even more impressive, I’ll let the pictures do the talking on this one.
 The way home wasn’t so great as the train was delayed for an hour but after serving dinner the staff disappeared behind a curtain and then suddenly started a fashion show which was most amusing, especially as the guy didn’t really look like he was enjoying his role as a supermodel.

 Back to Cuzco and then the final leg of our journey was to head off in to the Amazon, spider alert!

 We took the bus like plane to Pueto Maldonado about 45mins flight from Cuzco and as soon as you pass over the mountains it’s green, all green.
 After the previous landscapes it was a pleasant change to see the green and of course it was humid, cue frizzy hair!
-Our lodge was a bus and boat ride away and
+Our lodge was a bus and boat ride away and within half

 The cathedral basking in the late spring sunshine with my favourite volcano looking on

-within half an hour of arrival I’d seen my first monkey.
+an hour of arrival I’d seen my first monkey.
 We were staying in a lodge called Posada Amazonas which is part owned by the local community of Infierno (so called since the Spanish thought the place was hell) so it ticked all the eco-friendly boxes.
 We arrived at the port and got on the boat ready for our first Amazonian boat trip along the river Tambapoto, what fun and even lunch served in a banana leaf!

 Arriving at the lodge and it was a ten minute walk to the lodge so I was on spider alert but they were clearly having a day off, but the trees and plants were amazing and the forest was very much alive with noises.
 After I got over the initial shock of only having three walls for the bedroom and no electricity we went on the first activity which was a jungle walk and canopy tower, yep, more heights.
 The tower was about 120ft up and swayed a bit in the wind but gave fantastic views over the tree tops, it’s all green.
-There was plenty to see though, hawks, parrots and monkeys and of course the huge Brazil nut trees,
+There was plenty to see though, hawks, parrots and monkeys and of course the huge Brazil nut trees, don’t stand

 Evil!
 Evil!
 Evil!